-From falling off roofs and ladders to back injuries caused by lifting heavy items, to being hit by falling objects, accidents on Australian construction sites are commonplace and very risky.
+From falling off roofs and ladders to back injuries caused by lifting heavy items, to being hit by falling objects, accidents on Australian construction sites are commonplace and as we know too well can be fatal.

 Indeed, statistics show that even though the construction industry accounts for about 9% of the Australian workforce, it accounts for 12% of workplace-related fatalities.